JimDesu/basis-lang/spec.md

 **Field access.** An object's fields are reached through the scope operator `::` (§9.6).
 The named form `object :: fieldName` selects the field by name; the positional form `object :: N` selects the Nth field by 1-based **declaration order**.
 Because object layout is implementation-determined (the language does not commit to a particular field-layout strategy for objects, per the discussion above), positional access is by declared order rather than by byte offset; `obj :: 1` is always the first field as the type was declared, irrespective of how the implementation chose to lay out the storage.
 Out-of-range positional indices and unknown field names are static errors.
 (Objects have no `.splice` modifier, per the grammar in Appendix B, so the `.splice`-promotion rule from records does not apply.)

 **Object lifetime ceiling.** The scope in which an object's storage is introduced — a command frame, or a `.scope` block within one (§3.17) — is the object's lifetime ceiling: no mechanism in the language allows an object to outlive the scope that introduced it, except via transitive containment in another object whose ceiling is already higher.
 The type-side rule recorded here is that an object's *type* does not entail its lifetime — object types are first-class types — but every object *value* is bound to an introducing scope.
 The frame-ownership lens (§1.5) makes the rule concrete: an object lives in its scope's storage; a `^Object` parameter passed downward gives a callee access to it, but the callee does not become the owner.
 A writeable `^Object` parameter lets the callee swap which object the caller-owned slot points at, but the new object is allocated into the *caller's* frame on successful copy-restore.
 At such a call boundary the lifetime ceiling is whichever frame ends up holding the slot at the binding moment.
+This same lifetime ceiling is the upper bound the region-escape ceiling error (§7.21) compares against: a runtime-length buffer shared by `<-`/`<<-` into an object field may not outlive the buffer's region, and the field's object-lifetime ceiling is what the check tests it against.

 **Frame-exit hooks via `@` and `@!` (§3.13) are tied to the registering scope, not to the object's identity.** An `@` or `@!` block registered within a scope runs when *that scope* ends, regardless of the type of the value the block references; the hooks are scope-lifetime-tied, not object-lifetime-tied.
-Object-lifetime-tied cleanup is instead the province of the obligation system (§10): an obligated value's discharge fires at the end of *its* lifetime, and an object's retirement fires its own and its owned fields' obligations (§10.16).
+Object-lifetime-tied cleanup is instead the province of the obligation system (§10): an obligated value's discharge fires at the end of *its* lifetime, and an object's retirement fires its own obligation — never its owned fields', which its finalizer fires explicitly (§10.16).
 The two mechanisms are distinct and do not compete — `@`/`@!` register scope-tied cleanup explicitly at a block marker, while an obligation rides with the value it was acquired against — so a resource may be managed by whichever fits its lifetime.

 Object types may have class instances declared for them (§9).
 The scope operator `::` works on object-typed values and on `^Object` values via the object's fat-pointer dispatch metadata.
 An object's class membership is a property of the object's type, not of any particular object value, and is determined at the type-declaration site or at instance-declaration sites.